aws-solutions-library-samples/guidance-for-multi-account-machine-learning-model-governance-on-aws/README.md

 2. For the next steps, use the cloudformation yaml templates in the [deployment folder](deployment/).
 All cloudformation templates takes inputs from the user, please be mindful of the names you use to create resources.
 The templates can be uploaded to Cloudformation using the AWS console.
 Alternatively you can use the [CLI commands](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/deploy/#examples).

 - Go to the shared services / hub AWS account.
 Upload the file named [step1a-hub-sagemaker-domain-userprofile.yaml](deployment/step1a-hub-sagemaker-domain-userprofile.yaml)
-   - The template takes 2 parameters as input - Sagemaker domain name and a userprofile.
+   - The template takes 2 parameters as input - Sagemaker domain name(any text) and a userprofile name(any text).
    - This creates a Sagemaker domain and a userprofile for using the rest of the guidance.

    ![step1a](./assets/CFNsteps/step1a-HubAccount.PNG)

 - Still in the shared services / hub account, upload the file named [step1b-hubaccount-model-package-share.yaml](deployment/step1b-hubaccount-model-package-share.yaml) to Cloudformation in the console.
 Alternatively you can use the [CLI commands](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/deploy/#examples).
-   - The template takes 4 input parameters - a model package group name (stores model versions), S3 bucket name (stores model artifacts) , development AWS Account Id and test AWS Account Id.
+   - The template takes 4 input parameters - a model package group name (stores model versions)(any text), S3 bucket name (stores model artifacts)(any text), development AWS Account Id and test AWS Account Id.
    - We provide a default for the model package group (i.e. `ModelCreditRisk`) for consistency with the provided example notebook to test the guidance, but it can be changed as required.
    - This creates a model package group in the shared services / hub account.
 This model package group is registered to Resource Access Manager (RAM) as a shared service.
 An S3 bucket is also created where model artifacts after training in development account will be stored.
 The S3 bucket has a bucket policy attched allowing cross-account access on it - development and test account's SAGEMAKER_EXECUTION_ROLE is able to write to this S3 bucket.
    - After the creation of resources, using the AWS console navigate to Resource Access Manager service, and you should now see the model package group created in the last step shared with development and test spoke accounts.